Pi-hils/countryapi/countryapi/README.md

 - cd [app_name]

 ### To run application
+Navigate into your folder by trying in the terminal `cd countryapi`\
 run `npm start` in your terminal\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser. <br>